elastic/ecs/rfcs/text/0017-remove-log-original.md

 - The [`Beats default fields inclusion list`](https://github.com/elastic/ecs/blob/master/scripts/generators/beats_default_fields_allowlist.yml) list should be updated by removing `log.original` if/when Deprecation progresses to Removal

 - The logs UI `message` column currently displays `log.original` in the absence of a `message` field.
-This should be updated to use `event.original` as the substitute field.
+It should be updated to use `event.original` as the substitute field.
 See [builtin_rules](https://github.com/elastic/kibana/blob/master/x-pack/plugins/infra/server/services/log_entries/message/builtin_rules/generic.ts) and [associated test](https://github.com/elastic/kibana/blob/master/x-pack/plugins/infra/server/services/log_entries/message/builtin_rules/generic.test.ts).
+Kibana team is aware and has a [PR awaiting review](https://github.com/elastic/kibana/pull/102236) which addresses this.

+- The breakdown of usage of this field in Kibana source shows:
+ - 88 usages in tests
+ - 22 usages outside of tests, e.g. `js`, `ts`, `map` files

-- References in the [RAC Rule Registry](https://github.com/elastic/kibana/blob/master/x-pack/plugins/rule_registry/common/assets/field_maps/ecs_field_map.ts) will need to be removed - these have `required: false` so hopefully non-breaking change.
+- For example, references in the [RAC Rule Registry](https://github.com/elastic/kibana/blob/master/x-pack/plugins/rule_registry/common/assets/field_maps/ecs_field_map.ts) will need to be removed - these have `required: false` so hopefully non-breaking change.

 - Multiple tests in Kibana will need to be updated see e.g. [Function Test APM Mapping](https://github.com/elastic/kibana/blob/master/x-pack/test/functional/es_archives/monitoring/setup/collection/detect_apm/mappings.json)